Allows managing the server, supervising its activity and viewing the logs. On the screenshot you will see the monitor's main window:

-- The button to show the additional information for the selected message.
+The button to show the additional information from the selected message.
 The server's normal operation might be affected by viewing the additional information as it requires blocking the spool.
 Therefore, the additional information is not automatically displayed; instead it should be invoked manually.

 The configurator is used to change server settings.

 The main form of the configurator consists of: Config tree.
 It offers a quick switch to the needed section of the server configuration.
 The lists of groups, domains, users, etc. The information is displayed in a compact view for the selected configuration section.
 Buttons for adding, editing and deleting entries of group, domain and user lists

 User parameters panel.
 Users are the names of the mailboxes within a domain (part of the email address before "@"), mail lists and alias.
 Messages coming to a mail list or alias will be sent to the list of addresses.
 The difference between the mail list and the alias is that in the mail list the sender's address is replaced with the mail list owner's address.